github commit notifier.

 "

-extracts the short hash, first line of message, and full commit url. formats them as markdown links that telegram renders properly.
+this extracts the short hash, first line of the commit message, and the full url, then formats them as markdown links.

-• sometimes the boring solution is the right solution.
+• sometimes the boring solution is the right one - the rust version was technically cooler but practically worse for this use case